matrix-org/matrix-spec-proposals/specification/10_events.rst

 ..
 TODO-spec
    How a client should handle unknown message types.

+..
+TODO-spec
+   We've forgotten m.file...

+..
+TODO-spec
+   It's really confusing that the m. prefix is used both for event types and for msgtypes.
+We should namespace them differently somehow.

 Each ``m.room.message`` MUST have a ``msgtype`` key which identifies the type of message being sent.
 Each type has their own required and optional keys, as outlined below: